Kinto/kinto/cliquet_docs/api/batch.rst

 The whole batch of requests is executed under one transaction only.

-In order words, if one of the sub-request fails with a 503 status for example, then every previous operation is rolledback.
+In order words, if one of the sub-request fails with a 503 status for example, then every previous operation is rolled back.

 .. important::

-    With the current implementation, if a sub-request fails with a 4XX status (eg. ``412 Precondition failed`` or ``403 Unauthorized`` for example) the transaction is **not** rolledback.
+    With the current implementation, if a sub-request fails with a 4XX status (eg. ``412 Precondition failed`` or ``403 Unauthorized`` for example) the transaction is **not** rolled back.

 Pros & Cons